Social Events and Gatherings

 B. Duties and Obligations of Hosts:

-- All hosts must complete in-person Event Host training with the Associate Director of Residential Education or their designee.
-This training is offered weekly on Tuesday at 8:30pm.
-Training takes place in Main Lounge of Moulton Union.
+- All hosts must complete in-person Event Host training with the Assistant Director for Residential Life.
+This training is offered weekly in the Dudley Coe Sunroom every Thursday at 4:15 pm.
+Students must take this training once a semester.

 - Advertising of parties or events, whether paper or electronic, may not depict the presence or promise of alcohol.